History of Chinese immigration to Canada: Late 1970s

-A turning point for Chinese in Canada was an incident in September 1979 involving a W5 feature report, which stated that foreign Chinese were taking away opportunities from Canadian citizens for university educations.
+A turning point for Chinese in Canada was an incident in September 1979 involving a report on a high-profile current affairs series on commercial Canadian TV, W5, which stated that foreign Chinese were taking away opportunities from Canadian citizens for university education.
 In response, Chinese communities nationwide united to fight anti-Chinese sentiments.

 The report, suggesting that there were 100,000 foreign students, featured a girl complaining that her high marks had not allowed her into the University of Toronto's pharmacy program because seats had been taken up by foreign students.

-The data used in the report, however, proved inaccurate.
+The data used in the report, however, proved to be inaccurate.
 The Canadian Bureau for International Education revealed that there were only 55,000 foreign students in Canada at all levels of education, and only 20,000 full-time foreign university students.
 Historian Anthony B. Chan devoted an entire chapter of his 1983 book Gold Mountain to the incident, and found that, contrary to the claims of the prospective pharmacy student, there were no foreign students in Toronto's program that year.
 Chan emphasized the anger that the Chinese-Canadian community had about the images of anonymous Chinese people in the feature was because they felt the "implication was that all students of Chinese origin were foreigners, and that Canadian taxpayers were subsidizing Chinese students—regardless of citizenship."

 Chinese communities nationwide staged protests against CTV Television, the network that airs W5.
-Initially, CTV would only offer a "statement of regret" but the protests continued until an apology was made in 1980.
+Initially, CTV would only offer a "statement of regret" but the protests continued until it apologized in 1980.
 Network executive Murray Chercover acknowledged the inaccuracy of a great deal of the program's information, adding that the network "sincerely apologize[s] for the fact Chinese-Canadians were depicted as foreigners, and for whatever distress this stereotyping may have caused them in the context of our multicultural society."
 The protesters met in Toronto in 1980 and agreed to form the Chinese Canadian National Council (CCNC) to better represent Chinese Canadians on a national level.